farukulutas/Exercises/Python Bot Advanced Clicker(GUI)/README.md

 :star: Read the steps from script.txt.

 :star: Adds the created account nicknames to nicks.txt.

+:star: Add sleep time.

+:new: For example, when you add "sleep15", the application will run time.sleep(15) for 15 seconds when it comes to that step.

 # Requirements